Welcome to Germany!

 You do not need a visa to study in Germany.

-Within a week of your arrival you must register with the Einwohnermeldeamt or Bürgeramt (resident’s registration office) in your city.
-You’ll need your registration document from your university for this.
+Within two weeks of your arrival you must register with the Einwohnermeldeamt or Bürgeramt (resident’s registration office) in your city.
+You’ll need your registration document from your university for this..

 If required the Foreigners Office (Ausländerbehörde) will issue a Freedom of Movement certificate for EU-citizens.

-You will need to prove you have or will have enough money (see above) and have purchased statutory health insurance if you’re under 30.
+You will need to prove you have or will have enough money (see above) and have purchased statutory health insurance.
 Certain countries have bilateral agreements with Germany, which mean insurance policies in the student’s home country will be applicable in Germany.

 You need to prove your proficiency in your course’s language of instruction.